Blinkist.com – Bitesized access to top non-fiction

-Now I do like a good business book but Blinkist incorporates los of nonfiction books.
+Now I do like a good business book but Blinkist includes LOTS of nonfiction books.
 Within their library, there are 27 different categories.

 Some of those that are most interesting to me and with business owners in mind are things like:

 Essentially, all of the sorts of subjects that we all would benefit from studying and from learning more about at various points.